Yvand/azd-functions-spfx-custom-api/azure-function/README.md

-# Azure resources
+# Azure function app

-This project uses Azure Developer CLI (azd) to automatically deploy an Azure function app, using the [Flex Consumption plan](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan), configured to require an Entra ID authentication.
+This project uses Azure Developer command-line (azd) tools to deploy an Azure function app, configured to require an Entra ID authentication.
+It uses the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan) and is written in TypeScript.

 ## Prerequisites